 In principle, none of the matter drops, except one, can have a charge shell and electric field.
 In the Neu Theory model, and historically (until the “quark” hypothesis came up with -1/3, +2/3 fractional charge concept), electric charge is a fundamental quantity that cannot be further subdivided.

 None of the drops are considered fundamental objects in their own right, they are just random pieces of broken primal core matter, that only momentarily exist before they merge back into some other primal cores.
-With fragmentation, a large number of extra S1 surfaces are formed, creating a topological imbalance in nature, specifically that there be an equal number of S1, S2, S3 surfaces.
+With fragmentation, large numbers of extra S1 surfaces are formed, creating a topological imbalance in nature, specifically that there be an equal number of S1, S2, S3 surfaces.
 Nature sees to it that all these extra S1 surfaces quickly join some primal S1 surfaces, bringing the cosmic S1 number back to N.

 Neu theory hypothesizes, that under extreme conditions, both the positive charge shell of the proton, and the negative charge shell of the electron, can be detached from their respective matter surfaces and made to envelope other pieces of matter, albeit only temporarily.